Eminem Reportedly Laughed While Reading Justin Bieber’s Criticism On Instagram

 However, it appears their feud is now over, as Hollywood Life reported that Eminem planned and carried out an intervention to squash the beef between MGK and rapper G-Eazy.

 A source said it was important to both MGK and G-Eazy to let everyone know that there were no bad feelings between them.
-They were both reportedly grateful to Eminem for getting involved and showing them how ridiculous the entire feud was, to begin with.
+They were both reportedly grateful to Eminem for getting involved and showing them how ridiculous the entire feud was to begin with.